Skip to main content

 Subagents

 Pioneer can create subagents automatically as part of a task workflow.
 You do not have to manually delegate every piece of work.
-A task can define the prompt, model, context policy, tool policy, result expectations, and child-thread behavior for agents that run under it.
+A task can define the prompt, model, context policy, tool policy, result expectations, review policy, and child-thread behavior for agents that run under it.
 Pioneer can then break work into smaller parts and attach the results back to the parent task.
 This is useful when one large job needs several focused passes: gather information, inspect files, draft a result, verify it, and report back.
 The important part is that each agent has a clear job and a clear result contract.
+Subagents run in hidden child threads.
+The child thread gives the subagent a normal agent environment with its own timeline, tools, context, and artifacts.
+The parent thread still owns the workflow: it creates the task, waits for the result, reviews the candidate output, and decides what happens next.

 Where Task Work Happens